Infinite-Impact-Insights/kig.re/_posts/2014-11-21-announcing-laser-cutter-makeabox-dot-io.md

 Notably, ```--help, --examples``` is a good place to start.

-For example, to create a box defined in inches, set kerf to 0.008" and open PDF in preview right after it's generated, run the following:
+For example, to create a box defined in inches, set kerf to 0.008" and open PDF in preview right after it is generated, run the following:

 ```bash
 > gem install laser-cutter